 God of War

-In our full review, we called God of War "the best game in the series" for many reasons, but the stand-out is that this is a game with heart and it's not to be missed if you're interested in the best PS4 games.
+In our God of War review, we called the title "the best game in the series" for many reasons, but the stand-out is that this is a game with heart and it's not to be missed if you're interested in the best PS4 games.
+We're hoping that a God of War sequel is on the cards.

 PS4 Pro support?
 Yes.
 4K at 30 fps and HDR.